-Subject and Object in Unification Thought
+Subject and object in Unification Thought

-It may be safely assumed that the invisible Sung-Sang of a prime number reciprocal stands in the Subject position, following Unification Thought, as the fundamental multiplication series is primary, and that the Hyung Sang aspect, its visible manifestation, stands in the Object position.
+It may be safely assumed that the invisible sungsang of a prime number reciprocal stands in the subject position, following Unification Thought, as the fundamental multiplication series is primary, and that the hyungsang aspect, its visible manifestation, stands in the object position, because there is clear cause and effect.

-Likewise, it may be safe to assume that the Sung-Sang aspect of whole numbers in their reducted form (e.g. 5 as a form of 14) stand in the Subject position, and that the whole numbers, which are non-reducted, stand in the Object position.
+Likewise, it may be safe to assume that the sungsang aspect of whole numbers in their reducted form (e.g. 5 as a form of 14) stand in the subject position, and that the whole numbers, which are their non-reducted outer manifestations, stand in the object position.
+Probably we can also assume cause and effect here.

-However, it is impossible to designate the + values in the numeric differences as Subject or the - minus differences as Object; after all, the plus or minus result totally depends whether you move from left to right, or from right to left, as both directions are possible, even though we only followed the western convention of left to right.
-Even the multiplication tables of prime number reciprocals can be read as division tables from right to left as well!
-This is especially beautifully displayed in the reciprocal of the prime 19, as 1/19 = 0.052631578947368421..., where you see a multiplication table running in the opposite direction from right to left!
-But it's obviously a division table at the same time, when viewed from the opposite direction.
-Due to overlap, both divisions and multiplications soon become invisible.
+However, it is impossible to designate the plus values in the yang-yin type numeric differences as subject or the minus differences as object; after all, the plus or minus results totally depend whether you move from left to right, or from right to left, as both directions are possible, even though we only followed the Western convention of writing from left to right.

+Even the multiplication tables of prime number reciprocals as such can be read as division tables from right to left as well!
+This is especially beautifully displayed in the reciprocal of the prime 19, as 1/19 = 0.052631578947368421..., where from left to right the hidden sungsang series is actually based on 5-25-125 (or, more precisely put: 5^1 , 5^2 , 5^3 , etc.) and from right to left you see you see the series of 1-2-4-8-16 (based on 2^0 , 2^1 , 2^2 , 2^3 , 2^4 , etc.), which is a multiplication table running in the opposite direction from right to left!
+But it is obviously a division table at the same time, when viewed from the left to right direction.